-To the extent that benefits under a Welfare Program are provided through a network provider organization, the Plan's reimbursement of charges by a participating network provider will not be subject to "usual and customary charge" limitations, but will instead be limited to the rates which have been negotiated between the Claims Administrator and the provider network.
-In addition, any amounts charged by network providers over the negotiated rate will not be covered and cannot be charged back to the Participant, that is, there will be no balance billing by network providers directly to Participants.
+- (c) To the extent that benefits under a Welfare Program are provided through a network provider organization, the Plan's reimbursement of charges by a participating network provider will be limited to the rates which have been negotiated between the Claims Administrator and the provider network.
+In addition, any amounts charged by network providers over the negotiated rate will not be covered and cannot be charged back to the Participant, that is, there will be no balance billing by network providers directly to Participants. - (d) Notwithstanding anything to the contrary contained herein, with respect to the Fully-Insured Programs, benefits will be paid solely in the form and amount specified in the relevant Welfare Program Document for each Fully-Insured Program, and pursuant to the terms and conditions of such Fully-Insured Program, except as otherwise required by ERISA, the Code or other applicable law, regulation, or other authority issued by a governmental entity.